Links to banks, stocks, exchanges…

 Window

-The window is the price gap between the extreme values of the price of the current and previous trading sessions.
+The Window is the price gap between the extreme values of the current and previous trading sessions.

-Japanese analysts say that you should play in the direction indicated by the window.
-Windows becomes an area of support and resistance.
-So, a window in an uptrend is a signal of a further rise in price.
+Japanese analysts say that you should trade in the direction indicated by the window.
+Windows become areas of support and resistance.
+Thus, a window in an uptrend is a signal of a further rise in price.
 In corrective downturns, such a window should provide support to prices.
 If the window closes as a result of a corrective downtrend, the previous uptrend should be considered over.
 Japanese analysts believe that if the window is not closed within three trading sessions, the trend preceding the corrective decline or rise will continue.
-Of particular note is a windowed-up price breakout – especially if it opens from a small black candle from a congestion area located at a low price level – which can have far-reaching consequences.
+Of particular note is a windowed-up price breakout—especially if it opens from a small black candle from a congestion area located at a low price level—which can have far-reaching consequences.

 During the correction, prices return to the window.